Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The rDNA regulation pathway represents a distinct mechanism from the NCoR pathway identified by Deliu et al. 2018, suggesting SETD5 affects brain development through multiple biological pathways.

-Relevance for families This study identifies a specific cellular process affected by SETD5 haploinsufficiency -- how brain cells grow and divide.
+This study identifies a specific cellular process affected by having only one working copy of SETD5, specifically how brain cells grow and divide.
 Understanding these mechanisms is a necessary step toward developing targeted therapies.

-What was studied: A body of research has examined SETD5 in the context of cancer biology.
-The most prominent studies focus on SETD5 overexpression in solid tumors -- including pancreatic, breast, and other cancers.
-These studies describe SETD5 acting as an oncogene (a gene that promotes tumor growth) when it is overproduced in cancer cells.
+A body of research has examined SETD5 in the context of cancer biology.
+The most prominent studies focus on SETD5 overexpression, meaning too much SETD5 activity, in solid tumors including pancreatic and breast cancers.
+These studies describe SETD5 behaving like a gene that promotes tumor growth when it is overproduced in cancer cells.

 • Yang et al. (2020, 2022) found elevated SETD5 expression in breast cancer samples and in cancer cell lines.
 Again, these studies describe too much SETD5, not too little.

-• The apparent paradox -- SETD5 loss causes neurodevelopmental differences, while SETD5 overexpression is associated with cancer -- is consistent with how many genes involved in development and cell growth behave differently depending on context and cell type.
+• This apparent paradox (SETD5 loss causes neurodevelopmental differences, while SETD5 overexpression is associated with cancer) is consistent with how many genes involved in development and cell growth behave differently depending on context and cell type.

 • There is no published evidence that germline SETD5 haploinsufficiency (the genetic basis of SETD5 Syndrome) predisposes individuals to cancer.
 The cancer-associated research involves somatic (acquired, not inherited) overexpression in tumor cells.

-Relevance for families Families may encounter research linking SETD5 to cancer and wonder what it means for their child or family members.
-The cancer research involves overexpression of SETD5 in tumor cells -- a different biological situation from the haploinsufficiency that causes SETD5 Syndrome.
-There is no established evidence that having a germline SETD5 haploinsufficiency variant increases cancer risk.
-Questions about cancer risk in the context of a SETD5 Syndrome diagnosis are best directed to a clinical geneticist familiar with your child's specific variant.
+Families sometimes encounter research linking SETD5 to cancer and wonder what it means.
+The cancer research involves too much SETD5 activity in tumor cells.
+That is a different biological situation from SETD5 Syndrome, which involves too little SETD5 activity.
+There is no established evidence that having a SETD5 Syndrome variant increases cancer risk.
+Questions about cancer risk in the context of a SETD5 diagnosis are best directed to a clinical geneticist who knows your child's specific variant.

 Foundational Research (2013–2019)